 One of the most scenic places to stay is the Giant City Lodge.
 Located in Giant City State Park, there are ample trails to discover, horseback riding and relaxing cabins to enjoy.
 Built from multi-hued sandstone and timber (circa 1930's), the Lodge's Bald Knob dining room serves breakfast, lunch and dinner.

 You can also sample some of the excellent Bed & Breakfasts in the area.
-Take a look at those listed on the Shawnee Hills Wine Trail or they have a great selection of cabins too!
+Take a look at those listed on the Shawnee Hills Wine Trail and some have cabins with great views too!
 One of our personal favorites is the Historic Bell Hill Bed & Breakfast in Cobden, IL.
 The property has the look and feel of a southern plantation with some wonderful old farm buildings that make for some amazing photographs.
 They also can plan and deliver a complete wedding package.
 Then, you can call us to put together your honeymoon!

 Murphysboro is the home of the Apple Festival with their apple pie eating and contests, apple peeling contests, delicious Barbeque and the Historic Liberty Theater.